melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 ### Background

 On conventional Unix computers (such as the HPC headnode) we enter the commands we want to run at the terminal and see the results directly output in front of us.
-On an HPC this type of computation will only make use of one nodes, namely, the *Head Node*.
+On an HPC this type of computation will only make use of one node, namely, the *Head Node*.
 To make use of the remaining (*compute*) nodes we need to use the SLURM software package (called an HPC Scheduler).
 The purpose of SLURM is to manage all user jobs and distribute the available resources
 (i.e. time on the compute nodes) to each job in a fair manner.
 You can think of the SLURM software as like an electronic *calendar* and the user jobs like
 *meetings*.
 Users *say* to SLURM "I want XX CPUS for YY hours" and SLURM will look at its current bookings and find the next available time it can fit the job.